arnicas/interactive-vis-course/Week11/README.md

 ## Homework

+Read:

-Read Noah Veltman's primer on maps and tools, it will help a lot with vocabulary and concepts: https://github.com/veltman/learninglunches/tree/master/maps
+* Noah Veltman's primer on maps and tools, it will help a lot with vocabulary and concepts: https://github.com/veltman/learninglunches/tree/master/maps
+* Map coloring scales in d3: http://roadtolarissa.com/blog/2015/01/04/coloring-maps-with-d3/
+* Don't use rainbow schemes or your data vis license will be revoked: https://eagereyes.org/basics/rainbow-color-map

 **HW 1 (20pts) Region Colors**:  Make a region color-coded map of the world like I showed.
 You can start from africa_map2.html and africa_map3.html for the data loading.
 Use the region data in World_Development_Indicators_Metadata_Countries.csv.
 You may have to use the ISO3 column.